4 Ways to Deal with Emotional Exhaustion in a Relationship

 Keep in mind: Don’t get caught up in the idea that spending time with your spouse is a spontaneous and fleeting event.
 Deliberately planning your time together (even sex) will ensure success.

-YOU JUST GOT THE WORST NEWS
+HOW TO DEAL WHEN YOU JUST GOT THE WORST NEWS

 Approach it: Job loss, serious illness, a death in the family—when horrible news hits, it takes its toll on all parties.
 When your spouse is grieving, it can be tempting to try to make light of a bad situation or play cheerleader.
 But according to psychatrist Elisabeth Kubler-Ross, the best way to comfort somebody is to actually confirm his feelings.
 Instead of trying to “fix” things, let him know you’re listening.
 Ask questions and check in to show you understand the depth of the grief, but hold back on giving unsolicited advice.